This program is designed to strengthen the religious basis of the individual’s life and work, whether in a secular career or church-related career.

 Summative Exercise (1-2 units)

-Students may complete the degree in one of three (3) ways: a Field Education option, a Thesis option, or a Research Paper option.
+Students must complete the degree in one of three ways:

 Field Education Option (2 units)